cinemagoer/cinemagoer/docs/README.txt

 If you want to insert the content of the plain text data files into a SQL database, read the "README.sqldb" file.

+The whole list of command line options of the setup.py script is:
+  --without-lxml	exclude lxml (speeds up "http" considerably,
+					so try to fix it).
+  --without-cutils	don't compile the C module (speeds up 'local/sql') --without-sql		no access to SQL databases.
+  --without-local	no access to local (mkdb generated) data.

+If you're install 'sql', setup.py tries to install BOTH SQLObject and SQLAlchemy.
+In fact, having one of them will be enough.
+You can exclude the unwanted one with:
+  --without-sqlobject	exclude SQLObject
+  --without-sqlalchemy	exclude SQLAlchemy

+If you specify both, --without-sql is implied.

   HELP